Belgium, France, Netherlands

 • and save $ 5,000/€ 3,250 cash.
 Click here for more.

-• Not only do prices of Real Estate come down.
-Rents are also falling.
-Even in Belgium, Supply is larger than Demand, and more and more properties are offered as a rental because they simply cannot be sold.
+• Not only are Real Estate prices coming down, but rents are also falling.
+Even in Belgium, Supply is larger than Demand, and more and more properties are offered as rentals because they simply cannot be sold.
 Demand has fallen as all who could afford it have acquired a property.
 The price of apartments along the North Sea coast has 'officially' come down by 20 %.

-• Professionals start to admit that sales of Real Estate in Belgium are slowing down and that we have entered a buyers' market.
+• Professionals are starting to admit that Real Estate sales in Belgium are slowing down and that we have entered a buyers' market.
 Prices are down at least 10% to 15%.

 • Even if we don't fall into a depression, we remain extremely negative about Real Estate.
-If you think about Real Estate as a healthy investment, you at the same time have to define the meaning of a 'good renter.'
-Today even a Bank and/or Insurance company has become dubious renters.
+If you think about Real Estate as a healthy investment, you also have to define the meaning of a 'good renter.'
+Today, even a Bank and/or Insurance company has become dubious renters.
 What about Joe-6-pack?

-• As the deleveraging of the financials goes on, they also will have to sell Real Estate assets.
-Who's gone buy them at what price, and where will they get the mortgage from?
+• As the financials deleverage, they will also have to sell Real Estate assets.
+Who will buy them at what price, and where will they get the mortgage?

-In the Real Estate sector, at first, the market dries up.
-Next, there is a foreclosure on your neighbor's house...and this forced sale that brings down the value of your own house.
+In the real estate sector, the market dries up at first.
+Next, there is a foreclosure on your neighbor's house...and this forced sale brings down the value of your own house.

-Housing or a roof over your head costs money, whether one has the funds available or not.
-Buying or building a home and paying hard cash for it, one forsakes the compiled potential interest income over the property's lifetime.
+Housing or a roof over your head costs money, whether one has the funds available.
+Buying or building a home and paying hard cash, one forsakes the compiled potential interest income over the property's lifetime.

 Depending upon the quality and location, renting a house valued at €300,000 yields from €800 to €1,200, half the financial cost of buying it.
 The renter doesn’t have financial restraints, doesn’t pay any taxes on the property, and the landlord pays all maintenance expenses.

 Most Belgians are Real Estate lovers and owners, so the topic is extremely sensitive.
-For many real estate owners, it is already difficult to accept a Home that wears out and gets technically old: isolation standards, heating, bathrooms, kitchens,...
-Nobody wants to see his main assets and, in many cases, his ‘life savings’ erode.
+For many real estate owners, it is already difficult to accept a home that wears out and gets technically old: isolation standards, heating, bathrooms, kitchens, etc. Nobody wants to see his main assets and, in many cases, his ‘life savings’ erode.
 But they always do.

 Belgian Real Estate is in a similar position as US Real Estate was a couple of years ago, just before ‘the bubble’ busted.

-It is characterized by exactly the same disbelief that was seen in the US just before the pin touched the bubble.
-At that time, real estate brokers were using each and every arrow they had left to get any possible property sold: 30 and 40-year mortgages and flexible interest rates.
-Some builders went so far as to allow a complimentary pool and automobile.
+It is characterized by exactly the same disbelief seen in the US just before the pin touched the bubble.
+At that time, real estate brokers were using every arrow they had left to get any possible property sold: 30- —and 40-year mortgages and flexible interest rates.
+Some builders even allowed a complimentary pool and automobile.

 In 20 years from now, the total cost of the property will be € 480,000.
 Assuming it is still worth the initial € 300,000, the financial cost is € 180,000.
 This doesn’t include taxes and maintenance expenses.
-If prices stay stable or come down as we anticipate, monthly losses can run up to € 1,687 + Taxes and maintenance expenses.
-Real Estate is, together with the Automobile, 'the taxation' item by excellence: you simply cannot fold it up and take it out of reach of the taxman.
+If prices stay stable or decrease as anticipated, monthly losses can run up to € 1,687 + Taxes and maintenance expenses.
+Real estate, together with automobiles, is 'the taxation' item by excellence: you simply cannot fold it up and take it out of reach of the taxman.

 For the table below, the total cost was calculated based on a fixed 20-year mortgage.